refresh-bio/SPLASH/README.md

 ```
 After this splash may be run as follows:
 ```
-bin/splash # this will just print help
+bin/splash # this will print help
 ```

 #### Install the compiled splash